fingerskier/manthra/README.md

 `considerable careful crafty compositions`

-Master, teach us what we know not, ..., make us what we are not.
+Father, what we know not, teach us; What we have not, give us; What we are not, make us, for your Son’s sake.
+  Anglican Prayer

 Only a philosopher can be happy in marriage, and philosophers do not marry.